-- 16.17.
-The CB shall ensure that the following high risk service provider components are monitored in the Tour Operator's management system: - 16.17.1.
-Quality of the reporting capacity and data compilation capacity of the Tour Operator's sustainability management system per Criterion A1 shall include supply chain performance information. - 16.17.2.
-Assessment of the overall quality of sustainable supply of key product and service categories, such as: - 16.17.2.1.
-Hotels/Accommodations - 16.17.2.2.
-Transport providers - 16.17.2.3.
-Attractions - 16.18.
-Aviation components of Tour Operator contracting, and operations are outside the scope of GSTC Accreditation for Tour Operator certification.
-Except when the CB should consider assessing the Tour Operator's compliance with Greenhouse Gas Emissions (GHG) criteria. - 16.18.1.
-When conducting the assessment, the CB shall consider whether specific aviation components are necessary in place of lower-GHG-emitting transport options such as trains or other land-transport vehicles.
+- 16.23.5.
+All supplier contracts include clauses requiring sustainable practices to be implemented and reported to the Tour Operator. - 16.24.
+The CB shall ensure that the following main supplier components are monitored in the Tour Operator management system: - 16.24.1.
+Assessment of the overall quality of sustainable supply of key product and service categories, such as: - 16.24.1.1.
+Hotel/Accommodation - 16.24.1.2.
+Transport Supplier - 16.24.1.3.
+Attraction - 16.24.2.
+Quality of the reporting capacity and data compilation capacity of the Tour Operator sustainability management system per Criterion A1 shall include supply chain performance information. - 16.25.
+Aviation components of Tour Operator contracting and operations are outside the scope of GSTC Accreditation for Tour Operator certification.
+However, the CB shall assess the Tour Operator conformity with GSTC Criterion D2.1 Greenhouse Gas Emissions (GHG) from the following perspectives: - 16.25.1.
+Whether specific aviation components are necessary in place of lower-GHG-emitting transport options such as trains or other land-transport vehicles; and - 16.25.2 Whether the aviation booking is directly managed by the TO.